SudoMagicCode/SudoSignals/docs/001_gettingStarted/002_installSignals.md

 # Installing sudoSignals

 sudoSignals runs as a local process on your Windows computer.
-In order for Signals to monitor your applications, we need to install the local service to keep your installation looking its best.
+In order for Signals to monitor your applications, we need to install the local client to keep your installation looking its best.

 ## 1. Download sudoSignals